-• Daily Life: Years 1-2
+- Daily Life: Years 1-2

-Place and Culture: Years 3-4Our Shared History: Years 5-6
+- Place and Culture: Years 3-4

+- Our Shared History: Years 5-6
-A maio mt Mardal Magra 7 0

-• Ancient World: Years 7-8
+- Ancient World: Years 7-8

-• The Modern World: Years 9-10
+- The Modern World: Years 9-10

-On display: Belang, Bag (1840-65)

 Victorian Koorie women and men created net bags from string made from animal fur and plant fibre.
 The bags varied in size and were used by women and men to carry and hold their personal belongings, smaller tools and food.
 The Belang or bag above is on display at the Bunjilaka Museum.